Tony Parker: Philanthropy

 During his playing career, Parker donated a block of 20 tickets for each home game to underprivileged youth.
-Parker is also the first ambassador for Make-A-Wish France.
-The Foundation is a non-profit organization that grants wishes to children with life-threatening medical conditions.
-On his personal website, Parker states: "I already knew Make-A-Wish as it is very famous around the world and I have previously taken part in the granting of wishes by meeting children and their families.
-I decided to commit to working with Make-A-Wish France when I understood the true dedication there and I realized that I could help to grant as many wishes as possible."
+In 2006, Parker became the first ambassador for Make-A-Wish France, the French division of a non-profit organization that grants wishes to children with life-threatening medical conditions.
+His work with Make-A-Wish includes hosting a yearly gala with other celebrities, such as Omar Sy, to raise money for the foundation.

-Tony Parker has also been known for participating to other former NBA pointguard Steve Nash foundation, and his ex-wife Eva Longoria's NGO Eva's Heroes.
+Parker is also known for participating in former NBA point guard Steve Nash's foundation, as well as his ex-wife Eva Longoria's NGO Eva's Heroes.